michael-j-clark/atkinsieve/README.md

+# Sieve of Atkin

-Implementation of the sieve of Atkin in clojure.
+ -Sieve of Atkin implementation in clojure